- Build a talent pool in 1 click

 While recruiters can train themselves to eliminate conscious bias, unconscious biases may unknowingly slip in and hinder the authenticity of the hiring process.
 This problem is prevalent in traditional face-to-face interviews, but AVIs help mitigate unconscious bias.

-With asynchronous video interviews, employers can create a testing environment solely based on merit, as candidates are evaluated on information-driven factors.
+With asynchronous interviews, employers can create a testing environment solely based on merit, as candidates are evaluated on information-driven factors.
 Additionally, hiring managers can shortlist candidates who objectively perform well in standardized tests to isolate the best talent.

 Reducing hiring times and costs is essential to build a sustainable recruitment funnel and avoid losing top talent to your competition.
 With AVIs, recruiters can trim recruiting costs by eliminating overhead and travel expenses.
 Additionally, since AVIs are one-way sessions, recruiters can schedule multiple interviews in the same timeframe and optimize bulk assessments, reducing hiring times.